DevendraDevadiga/exctracted-kconfig/README.md

-# exctracted-kconfig
+# Exctracted Kconfig from U-Boot
-Exctracted Kconfig from U-Boot
+Understand how .config generates from "make menuconfig"